idank/holykeebs-docs/firmware/index.md

 Connect the controller to the computer.
 Sometimes it will go into bootloader if it hasn't been flashed before.

-If not, enter bootloader mode by holding the reset button for ~1 second.
+If not, enter bootloader manually:

+- On a Sea Picro, press the reset button for ~1 second.
+- On an RP2040 Pro Micro, there are two buttons on the components side of the controller: hold the BOOT button and then press the RESET button next to it.
+If your controller is already flashed with a QMK firmware, you can simply double tap the reset button.

 On split keyboards, repeat the flashing process for the other controller.